Texas A&M vs. New Mexico NCAA Football Odds, Plays and Insights | September 18, 2021

 Texas A&M Top Players

-- Devon Achane has run for a team-high 124 yards on 12 attempts (124.0 yards per game) and two touchdowns.
+- Haynes King leads his team with 292 passing yards (292 per game) and has a 63.6% completion percentage (21-of-33), throwing two touchdown passes and three interceptions.
+He also has 22 rushing yards on five carries, averaging 22 yards per game.

-- Ainias Smith has reeled in eight passes for a team-high 100 yards while scoring two touchdowns.
-He averages 100.0 yards per game.
+- Devon Achane has picked up a team-best 124 rushing yards (124 per game) and two touchdowns.

-- Caleb Chapman's stat line this year shows four catches for 91 yards.
-He averages 91.0 receiving yards per game.
+- Ainias Smith has hauled in eight passes for a team best 100 yards with two touchdowns.
+He averages 100 yards per game.

-- This season Chase Lane has caught three passes for 41 yards, averaging 41.0 receiving yards per game.
+- Chase Lane has 41 receiving yards on three receptions, averaging 41 yards per game.

 New Mexico Top Players

-- Aaron Dumas has run for a team-leading 57 yards on 15 attempts (57.0 yards per game).
+- Aaron Dumas has picked up a team-best 57 rushing yards (57 per game) and zero touchdowns.

-- This season Keyonta Lanier has three catches and leads the team with 72 yards (72.0 per game) while hauling in one touchdown.
+- Keyonta Lanier has three catches and paces his team with 72 receiving yards (72 ypg) while scoring one touchdown.

-- Luke Wysong has also added six catches for 48 yards this year.
-He averages 48.0 receiving yards per game.
+- Luke Wysong has contributed with 48 yards on six catches.
+He puts up 48 receiving yards per game this year.

-- Kyle Jarvis has totaled 15 yards on two receptions with one touchdown, averaging 15.0 yards per game.
+- Kyle Jarvis has 15 receiving yards on two receptions, with one touchdown, averaging 15 yards per game.